anirudhRowjee/saaru/README.md

 - [ ] Web server + Live reload?
 - [ ] tree-shaken rendering, only re-render what's changed?
 - [ ] Merkle Tree based hash checks?

+## Refactor

+Refactor into implementers for `Parser` and `Renderer` traits, so that it's pluggable

+## Live Reload

+Hide this behind a cargo flag, because of heavy dependencies.

 ## Data Merge Architecture